maziac/DeZog/documentation/Usage.md

 ### ASSERT

 Similar to WPMEM you can use ASSERTs in comments in the assembler sources.
-An ASSERT is translated by z80-debug into a breakpoints with an "inverted" condition.
+An ASSERT is translated by DeZog into a breakpoints with an "inverted" condition.
-For all ASSERTs in your source code z80-debug can set the correspondent breakpoints automatically at startup.
+For all ASSERTs in your source code DeZog can set the correspondent breakpoints automatically at startup.

 The ASSERT syntax is: